kirschbaum-development/laravel-loop/README.md

         description: 'This is a custom tool',
     )
-        ->withStringParameter(name: 'name', description: 'The name of the user', required: true) ->withIntegerParameter(name: 'age', description: 'The age of the user') ->using(function (string $name, ?int $age = null) {
+        ->withStringParameter(name: 'name', description: 'The name of the user', required: true) ->withNumberParameter(name: 'age', description: 'The age of the user') ->using(function (string $name, ?int $age = null) {
             return sprintf('Hello, %s!
 You are %d years old.', $name, $age ?? 'unknown');
         }),